Jessica Cattelino

 Publications

-2019 Victor H. Rivera-Monroy, Jessica R. Cattelino, Jeffrey R. Wozniak, Katrina Schwartz, Gregory B. Noe, Edward Castañeda-Moya, Gregory R. Koch.
+2019 Rivera-Monroy, Victor H., Jessica Cattelino, Jeffrey R. Wozniak, Katrina Schwartz, Gregory B. Noe, Edward Castaneda-Moya, and Gregory R. Koch.
+2019.
 The Life of P: A Biogeochemical and Sociopolitical Challenge in the Everglades.
-In The Coastal Everglades: The Dynamics of Social-Ecological Transformation in the South Florida Landscape.
-Daniel L. Childers, Evelyn Gaiser, and Laura Ogden, eds.
-Oxford: Oxford University Press.
-Forthcoming
+In The Coastal Everglades: The Dynamics of Social-Ecological Transformation in the South Florida Landscape, edited by Daniel L Childers, Evelyn Gaiser, and Laura Ogden.
+Oxford and New York: Oxford University Press, pp. 99–128.

 2018 From Locke to Slots: Money and the Politics of Indigeneity.
 Comparative Studies in Society and History 60(2):274-307.